User Group management features are limited to Advanced and Premium subscriptions only

 You can see 2 additional options that you can assign to members within the group -

-Group Form Share - the permission to manage who the form will be shared with - but limits the options to the members of the group.
+Group Form Share - the permission to manage who the form will be shared with but limits the options to the members of the group only.

 Group Approve Responses - allows users to review, approve and export results from all members within the group.

-You can click on each specific permission to allow one by one, or just click to the member tile which will select both group permissions by one click.
+You can click on each specific permission to allow one by one, or just click to the member tile which will select both group permissions with one click.

 If you want to know more about the main sharing permissions, have a look at the Administrator Form Share help page.

 What your relation will see #

-When you share the Group Form Share permission, your colleague will see the new tab in the Forms list called Shared Forms.
+When you enable the Group Form Share permission, your relation with this permission will then see the new tab in the Forms list called Shared Forms.

 Group Form Share

 Allows your colleague to share this form or stop sharing with members of the group.

-Always remember that the Main account administrator has to have all members within their relations, not the group admin account.
+Always remember that the Main account administrator must have all members within their relations, not the group admin account.

 Group Approve Responses